-As a parent of a high school student, I am acutely aware of the competitive landscape in the college admissions process.
+As a parent of a soon-to-be-graduating college student, I am acutely aware of the competitive landscape in the college admissions process.
 There are more than 4,000 colleges and universities in the United States to choose from.

 How do you know which college is right for your student?
 And, do you have the time to research the best colleges for your student?

 Nowadays colleges spend so much money and time on marketing to students that they seem more selective because more students apply.

 The reality is that every time an institution turns away a student, it appears "selective."
 For example, just because more students like to study in a warmer climate doesn't mean the universities located there are greater than others.

 So what determines a good college "fit" for your student?